En bref

 CVG 5192 Characterization Methods for Materials (3 units)

 Modern materials characterization techniques especially with respect to civil engineering materials.
 Choosing the right characterization methods in order to determine the properties of materials such as chemical composition, atomic structure, and surface properties used in their research.
 Interpreting the results of each method as well as the insight into the interrelationships between characterization methods and their interdependency.
+This course is equivalent to CIVJ 5192 at Carleton University.

 Course Component: Lecture